Cycling for BPAN research - Million Dollar Bike Ride 2023

 German-British family takes up the fight with BPAN

-Kelly Sayers and Oliver Feiler are parents of two children: Max (8 years) and Emily (5 years).
+Kelly Sayers and Oliver Feiler are the parents of two children: Max (8 years old) and Emily (5 years old).
 The family lives near London, England.
-1 ½ years ago, they received the devastating news that Emily had BPAN.
-BPAN (beta propeller protein-associated neurogeneration) is currently the most common variant of NBIA (neurodegeneration with iron storage in the brain), accounting for around 40% of all diagnoses.
+1 1/2 years ago, they received the shocking news that Emily had contracted BPAN.
+BPAN (beta-propeller protein-associated neurogeneration) is currently the most common variant of NBIA (neurodegeneration with iron storage in the brain), accounting for about 40% of all diagnoses.

-"After initial difficulties in dealing with the diagnosis, two weeks ago we started collecting donations and introducing this very rare disease to a wider audience," says Oliver Feiler.
-The family is working closely with Great Ormond Street Hospital (GOSH) in London and the scientist and physician Prof. Manju Kurian.
-She is one of the world's leading pediatric neurologists and an expert in NBIA.
+"After initial difficulties in dealing with the diagnosis, we started collecting donations 2 weeks ago and introducing this very rare disease to a wider audience," says Oliver Feiler.
+The family works closely with the children's hospital Great-Ormond-Street Hospital (GOSH) in London and the scientist and physician Prof. Manju Kurian.
+She is one of the world's leading pediatric neurologists and an expert on NBIA.

-But they don't want to stop there, they want to organize several fundraising events every year to constantly collect more donations for research into the disease and work towards a therapy.
-Ideas include climbing the three highest mountains in the UK and various marathons for BPAN.
-The family also has good contacts with celebrities from sport and society who can act as multipliers for their cause.
+But they don't want to leave it at that, but organize several fundraising events every year to constantly collect more donations for research into the disease and to work towards a therapy.
+Among the ideas is the ascent of the three highest mountains in Great Britain as well as various marathons for BPAN.
+The family also has good contacts with celebrities from sports and society, who can act as multipliers for their cause.

-Kelly and Oliver have already achieved one success in this respect.
-The BBC will produce a short report about Emily and BPAN and broadcast it nationally.
-Previous similar programs have helped to generate significant donations.
+Kelly and Oliver have already achieved success in this regard.
+The BBC will produce a short report on Emily and BPAN and broadcast it nationwide.
+Previous similar broadcasts have been able to help generate significant donations.

 Photo: Kelly Sayers

-Researchers from various medical institutions around the world, with the support of affected families, have recently published guidelines for the treatment of beta propeller protein-associated neurodegeneration (BPAN).
-The main purpose of the publication is to support doctors in providing the best possible care for people with this most common form of NBIA today.
-The article is available online at https://doi.org/10.1111/dmcn.14980
+Researchers from various medical institutions around the world, with the support of affected families, recently published a guide for the treatment of beta-propeller protein-associated neurodegeneration (BPAN).
+The primary purpose of the publication is to support physicians in providing the best possible care for people with this most common form of NBIA today.
+The article is available online at: https://doi.org/10.1111/dmcn.14980

-It contains recommendations for the evaluation and treatment of individuals with beta propeller protein-associated neurodegeneration (BPAN) that have been developed by experienced experts in the management of this disease.
-The guide covers the clinical manifestations and progression of the disease, imaging findings, epilepsy characteristics and genetics.
-In addition, the article contains suggestions for physicians, ranging from the initial examination to the treatment of the disease throughout life.
+It contains recommendations for the evaluation and treatment of individuals with beta-propeller protein-associated neurodegeneration (BPAN), developed by experienced experts in the treatment of this disease.
+The guide covers the clinical manifestations and progression of the disease, imaging findings, epilepsy features and genetics.
+In addition, the article contains suggestions for doctors, ranging from the initial examination to the treatment of the disease throughout life.

 Most doctors have free access to the full article.
-We would therefore like to encourage all families affected by BPAN to inform their treating physicians and discuss the results with them.
+Therefore, we would like to encourage all families affected by BPAN to inform their treating physicians about it and to discuss the results with them.
 The manuscript of the treatment recommendations is currently not available to the general public free of charge.
-However, Markus Nielbock, Chairman of Hoffnungsbaum e.
-V., has added the essential and most important content to the corresponding German-language Wikipedia article:
+However, the main and most important contents were presented by Markus Nielbock, the chairman of Hoffnungsbaum e.
+V., inserted into the corresponding German Wikipedia article:

 https://de.wikipedia.org/wiki/Beta-Propeller-Protein-assoziierte_Neurodegeneration

-RARE-X: A new, secure database for the exchange of BPAN health data
+RARE-X: A new, secure database for exchanging BPAN health data

-RARE-X: A new, secure database for the exchange of BPAN health data
+RARE-X: A new, secure database for exchanging BPAN health data

-BPAN sufferers and their families are invited to post health information about the disease on the new, secure RARE-X platform.
-The purpose of this database is to collect information about rare diseases such as BPAN and make it available for research.
-By linking data sets from different diseases, researchers can gain new insights that can be of decisive benefit in the development of therapies.
+BPAN sufferers and their relatives are invited to post health information about the disease on the new, secure platform RARE-X. The purpose of this database is to collect information about rare diseases such as BPAN and make it available for research.
+By linking datasets from different diseases, researchers can gain new insights that can be of crucial use in the development of therapies.

-Launched on 6 August, the decentralized online data platform RARE-X-BPAN aims to promote data sharing and thus accelerate the dissemination of information and the pace of BPAN research.
-The data is collected and stored in a decentralized manner using standardized questions and is only brought together for analysis.
+Launched on 6 August, the online data platform RARE-X-BPAN aims to promote data sharing and thus accelerate the dissemination of information and the pace of BPAN research.
+The data is collected and stored in a decentralised manner by means of standardised questions and is only brought together for analysis.

-The platform is free for families to use.
-Importantly, it keeps health information confidential by only providing anonymized data, i.e. not linked to individual names.
-Individuals and families affected by beta propeller protein-associated neurodegeneration (BPAN) decide for themselves whether to allow or deny access to their personal health data for a research project.
+The platform is free to use for families.
+It is important that it keeps health information confidential by only providing anonymized data, i.e. it is not linked to individual names.
+Individuals and families affected by beta-propeller protein-associated neurodegeneration (BPAN) decide for themselves whether to allow or deny access to their personal health data for a research project.

-The platform is currently open to English-speaking BPAN families.
-Those wishing to participate can access the website at: https://bpan.rare-x.org
+The platform is currently accessible to English-speaking BPAN families.
+Those who wish to participate can access the website at: https://bpan.rare-x.org

-Additional information on the RARE-X database, its purpose and how it works is summarized in an online presentation, which you can access at:
+Additional information about the RARE-X database, what it does and how it works is summarized in an online lecture, which you can reach at:

-https://www.youtube.com/watch?v=_QOZsX1SKOw The English-language presentation has subtitles that can be automatically translated into German.
+https://www.youtube.com/watch?v=_QOZsX1SKOw The lecture in English is provided with subtitles, which can be automatically translated into German.

 Original article by Patricia Wood, translated and revised by Markus Nielbock